lucasRosssi/circle-of-the-elements/README.md

 https://github.com/user-attachments/assets/edc9fa4b-e461-4415-8b00-458b2aa9c6cc

-A difficult part of implementing GAS was to integrate it with the widgets.
+### UI
 The project uses the MVC pattern with widget controller classes that work as links between the ability system information and the widgets.
-Abilities descriptions, icons, properties, cooldowns, charges and other information are stored in data assets and organized with Gameplay Tags that maps abilities, attributes and status effects.
+Abilities descriptions, icons, properties, cooldowns, charges and other data are stored in data assets and organized with Gameplay Tags that maps abilities, attributes and status effects.

+### Components
+#### Team Component
+Handles team assignment and integrates with the ability system by validating ability targets (allies, enemies).
+Summon abilities and mental status effects (such as Charm) also interact with this component.

+#### Status Effects Manager Component
+A single component that handles all status effects visual effects.
+Spawns the corresponding niagara based on the gameplay effect applied (based on the tags).

+#### Game Mode Managers
+Components that handle gameplay logic, such as combat encounters, enemy spawn, loot randomness (weighted probability, shuffle bag).